saint-lascivious/munin-pihole-plugins/README.md

 * MUNIN_CONFIG_DIR

-The directory in which additional `munin` configuration files may be placed, `munin-pihole-plugins` will attempt to use this in favour of editing munin.conf directly.
+The directory in which additional `munin` configuration files may be placed, the `munin-pihole-plugins` script will attempt to use this in favour of editing munin.conf directly.

 * MUNIN_PLUGIN_DIR